unDeadHerbs/tmake/README.md

 3) Support for naming programs, i.e. a seperate file that lists the T Diageam type of each program.

 4) If a directory is untyped look for a file inside with the same base name as use it's type.

+5) Write an intelligent solver.
+Rather than the rrivial one and the brute force ones that currently exist.